-Does this mean that computers manufacturers are producing dangerous products?
-Well, that question may ultimately have to be answered by a jury in a product liability law suit.
-At a minimum, however, such a dispute might bring some interesting facts to the attention of Boston's readers.
+Does this mean that computer manufacturers are producing dangerous products?
+Well, that question may ultimately have to be answered by a jury in a product liability lawsuit.
+At a minimum, however, such a dispute might bring some interesting facts to the attention of Boston’s readers.

 Generally speaking, a consumer can expect that his or her reasonable use of a product will not cause injuries.
 That expectation includes the product’s design, its manufacturing and production, and any marketing and advertising (including a failure to warn about potential hazards associated with the use of the product).